-The EL department will continue to provide enhanced training opportunities for administrators, teachers, and community liaisons.
+The EL department will continue to offer and provide enhanced training opportunities for administrators, teachers, staff, and community liaisons regarding cultural competency, building parental engagement, and establishing a welcoming environment.
+Additionally, professional

-Harford County Public Schools will investigate the feasibility of developing an Office of Interpreting and Translation and/or a "Language Team".
+HCPS will investigate the feasibility of developing an Office of Interpreting and Translation and/or a "Language Team."
 This department would enhance our local efforts to provide on-demand telephonic interpreting, an interpreting coordinator, on-demand translation, house a document translation library, and the ability for in-person interpretive supports for meetings.
 Additionally, this department will look to train all school-based administrators in the telephonic interpretation to use when making calls to families as well as streamlining our registration paperwork and processes and attendance procedures.
 This team will also work collaboratively with both Title I programs and the community schools liaisons.